kushal-kamra/leetcode/README.md

 # leetcode
-Leetcode solutions in Node.js, Go and Java
+Leetcode solutions in JavaScript, GoLang and Java